ecmwf-ifs/loki/docs/source/visitors.rst

 -----------------------------

 The last step in a transformation pipeline is usually to write the transformed IR to a file.
-This is a task for :ref:`Loki's backends <backends>` which themselves are subclasses of :any:`Stringifier`, yet another visitor.
+This is a task for :doc:`Loki's backends <backends>` which themselves are subclasses of :any:`Stringifier`, yet another visitor.
 :any:`Stringifier` doubles as a pretty-printer for the IR that is useful for debugging.